brson/brson.github.com/_posts/2014-07-21-embedding-rustc.md

 little effort has historically been put into making the API nice.
 Although I've done this a few times,
-I was pleasantly surprised that now it's really not hard to embed rustc if you know which functions to wire together.
+I was pleasantly surprised that now it's really not hard to embed rustc if you know which functions to wire together (thanks to those that have cleaned it up).

 For simple cases most of the API you need comes from the [rustc::driver] module, though any code that touches the compiler